isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

 - Item description and item quantity under ‘Item Details’ column
 - The corresponding Product Codes depending on the purpose of export or import to the correct HS Codes

-**2.**  Declarant would have to upload the following documents in TradeNet during the permit declaration, depending on the purpose of export or import:<br>
+**2.**  Declarant would have to upload the following documents in TradeNet during the permit application, depending on the purpose of export or import:<br>
 -  Invoice
 -  Bill of Lading (BL) / Air waybill (AWB)
 -  Warranty Document / Contractual Agreement for the repair works